 ARTISTIC POLE – GAUTENG PROVINCIALS 2018

-Artistic Pole will run alongside the Pole Sport Provincial events.
-All athletes wishing to explore their creative side are invited to take part!
+Artistic Pole ran alongside the Pole Sport Provincial events.

 “Artistic Pole can be considered to be the softer more artistically inclined sibling of Pole Sports, encourages creativity and emboldens freedom of expression with more emphasis on artistic interpretation and is judged by the newly created Freestyle Pole Series Rules, which does not include a Code of Points, but relies more heavily on art, choreography and musicality”.
 IPSF 2017.

-Pole athletes of all levels and ages will now have the chance to perform for a small, friendly and supportive audience.
-All athletes taking part in the provincial will be judged by IPSF certified judges.
-The judges will either be present at the event, or judge the routines by video after the event.
-Athletes will receive feedback on their performance, enabling them to develop their skills and to help them to prepare for larger scale competitions.
-All athletes will receive a medal and a certificate for their participation in Provincial events.
+Pole athletes of all levels and ages had the chance to perform for a small, friendly and supportive audience.
+All athletes taking part in the provincial were judged by IPSF certified judges.
+The judges were either be present at the event, or judge the routines by video after the event.
+Athletes received feedback on their performance, enabling them to develop their skills and to help them to prepare for larger scale competitions.
+All athletes received a medal and a certificate for their participation in Provincial events.

-this event is a qualifier for the National Artistic Pole Competition to be held on the 5/6 May 2018.
+This event was a qualifier for the National Artistic Pole Competition to be held on the 5/6 May 2018.